Gold Canopy Beds: Glamour and Style for Your Bedroom

 FAQ

-Does the Dulane bed come in queen and full sizes?
+Does the Dulane come in queen and full sizes?

-Only basic household tools like a screwdriver or Allen wrench are needed.
-All components and instructions come included for straightforward setup.
+Typically a screwdriver or Allen wrench.
+Components and instructions are included for a straightforward setup.

 Is the upholstery pet-friendly?